-Choosing a WordPress theme for your online store can seem like an overwhelming task.
+Choosing a WordPress theme for your WooCommerce site can seem like an overwhelming task.
 With thousands of them out there, it’s easy to get lost in the maze of choices and options.

 1. Think of the theme demo as a puzzle.